DukeRobotics/cv-simulation/README.md

 Images that are successfully uploaded are moved to the `success` directory.
 You may need to rerun `roboflow_upload.py` if any images fail to upload.

 ## CV Workflow
-For a complete guide on our CV workflow, view [Computer Vision Workflow](https://dukerobotics.github.io/wiki/#/computer_vision/workflow) on our wiki.
+For a complete guide on our CV workflow, visit [Computer Vision Workflow](https://dukerobotics.github.io/wiki/#/computer_vision/workflow) on our wiki.